Humbugs/Humbugs.github.io/_products/fizzy-cola-bottles.md

 carbohydrates:
 fat:
 ---
-Theyíre fizzy and cola flavoured!
+They√Üre fizzy and cola flavoured!
 The pick a mix gummy legend; fizzy sour bottle shaped sweets with a coating of sugar that are delightfully chewy.